centralchaos/maybe_finance_hass/README.md

 See the main repository here: [Maybe Finance GitHub Repository](https://github.com/maybe-finance/maybe)

 > [!NOTE]
-> The add-on is currently not following the same version numbers as Maybe Finance.
-The last digit 0.0.x is out of sync since we need a new version for this addon very frequently to be up to date.
-(The hosted version is also mainly on the main branch not following official releases)
+> The add-on is currently not following the same version numbers as Maybe Finance itself but coming from a newer main branch.

 ---